JTravaux/pytorch-course/README.md

 3. [TensorFlow Playground](https://playground.tensorflow.org/): This interactive website allows you to visualize the effects of different hyperparameters on a neural network.
 It's a great way to get a feel for how neural networks work.

 4. [PyTorch Documentation](https://pytorch.org/docs/stable/index.html): This is the official documentation for PyTorch.
 It's a great resource to refer to when you're stuck on a particular concept, or if you want to learn more about a particular function.

+5. [CNN Explainer](https://poloclub.github.io/cnn-explainer/) This interactive website allows you to visualize the effects of different hyperparameters on a convolutional neural network.
+It's a great way to get a feel for how convolutional neural networks work.